 1. The Thumbprint Tree

 The thumbprint tree is a craft project in which family members dip their thumbs into paint or ink and stamp “leaves” onto a drawn trunk.
 We originally came across this idea for an entire family, but it works just as well for kids only.
-Family blog Schnegel Stuff gives easy-to-follow instructions—all you’ll need is paint or ink, a marker and paper.
+All you’ll need is paint or ink, a marker and paper.